twalt007/lfz-dev/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Tooling request
+name: Enhancement request
-about: Suggest a developer-facing functional tooling improvement for this project
+about: Suggest a user-facing functional improvement to this project.
-title: "[TESTS/DEPLOY/MISC] Pick one. then insert title here"
+title: "[NEW/INCREMENTAL/CONTENT] Pick one, then insert title here"
-labels: Tooling, Needs More Info
+labels: Enhancement, Needs More Info
 assignees: thebearingedge

 ---

-### Request
+### Enhancement Request
 > _To be filled out by author.
-Add the `Tooling` and `Needs More Info` labels.
+Add the `Enhancement` and `Needs More Info` labels.
 Assign issue to self on creation._

-#### **Is your tooling request related to a problem?
+#### **Is your enhancement request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-#### **Is your tooling enhancement related to one or more existing features?
+#### **Is your enhancement related to one or more existing features?
 Which one(s)?**
-Yes or No. Describe existing tooling feature(s) from a development/operations perspective, including references to related issues.
+Yes or No. Describe existing feature(s) from a user's perspective, including references to related issues.

 #### **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 #### **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or tooling enhancements you've considered.
+A clear and concise description of any alternative solutions or enhancements you've considered.

 #### **Additional context**
-Add any other context, screenshots, or design documents about the tooling enhancement request here.
+Add any other context, screenshots, or design documents about the enhancement request here.

-> _After all above sections are filled out, remove the `Needs More Info` label, then assign issue to the repository maintainer._
+> _After all the above sections are filled out, remove the `Needs More Info` label, then assign issue to the repository maintainer._

 ---